pak11273/portfolio/README.md

-## My Portfolio Sites
+## My Portfolio Site

-This is a site that showcases some of the current projects I'm working on.
+This is a site that showcases some of the current projects that I'm working on.

 This project was built with `create-react-app`.
 I used `sass` for styling.